-first keycode Specifies the first KeyCode that is to be changed.
+first keycode Specifies the first KeyCode that is to be (Kc.

-keysyms_per_keycode Specifies the number of KeySyms per KeyCode.
+keysyms per keycode Specifies the number of KeySyms per KeyCode.

 keysyms Specifies an array of KeySyms.

 num codes Specifies the number of KeyCodes that are to be

 changed.

 The XChangeKeyboardMapping function defines the symbols for the specified number of KeyCodes starting with first_keycode.
 The symbols for KeyCodes outside this range remain unchanged.
 The number of elements in keysyms must be: